Nollie Felts

-Nollie C. "Papa" Felts (February 7, 1905 – November 1, 1974) was an American football player for the Southern Miss Golden Eagles of the University of Southern Mississippi and the Tulane Green Wave of Tulane University.
+Nollie C. "Papa" Felts (February 7, 1905 – November 1, 1974) was an American college football player for the Southern Miss Golden Eagles of the University of Southern Mississippi and the Tulane Green Wave of Tulane University.
 Felts is a member of both schools' athletics hall of fame.

 Southern Miss

 He was captain of the 1923 Southern Miss team and is still considered one of the best football players in school history.

 Tulane

 Felts then attended Tulane University.
 He studied medicine.

 1931

 The 1931 team, ranked #2 by the Dickinson Rating System, featured Felts as a fullback in the backfield with Don Zimmerman.
 He weighed 180 pounds.
 Felts was selected as a third-team All-American in 1931 on the "Captain's Poll" of the Central Press Association.
 Felts scored three touchdowns in the 27–0 victory over Auburn.
 He scored in the 20–7 victory over Georgia, the school's first ever loss at Sanford Stadium.
 Felts scored in every game of the season through the Sewanee game, leading the SoCon with 81 points at that moment.